monarchwadia/zero-projects-ca/README.md

 ### Setup
 To setup the environment, clone the repository and run `yarn install` within the root.

+### Development
+For easier blog development, run `hexo server` within the `/blog` folder to host & watch the blog files.

 ### Commands
 ##### $ yarn build
 Build the Hexo blog which will output all the static files needed for the blog to `/public`